blockmason/link-workshop/activity3/activity3.md

     ...
 ```

 >Then let us add the active account's information at the bottom of the webpage in the html paragraph with id `#accountAddress`.
-One way to get the active account is by calling the async function `web3.eth.getCoinbase(...)` which takes in a callback using the address of the active client as the result:
+Recall from Activity 2 that we can call the async function `web3.eth.getCoinbase(...)` which takes in a callback as follows:
 ```
     web3.eth.getCoinbase(function(err, result) {
       if (err === null) {